 For financial statement purposes, GFI considers highly liquid investments with an original maturity of three months or less as cash equivalents.
-Cash amounts are held by GFI in noninterestbearing checking accounts used to fund operations and program activities.
-Certain grant monies totaling \$285,731 at December 31, 2016, and \$1,045,672 at December 31, 2015, respectively, were held in separate checking accounts as required by the grant agreements.
+Cash amounts are held by GFI in noninterest-bearing checking accounts used to fund operations and program activities.
+Certain grant monies totaling \$82,345 at December 31, 2017, and \$285,731 at December 31, 2016, were held in separate checking accounts as required by the grant agreements.